Less Stress for the Holidays 5; Defeating Depression and Taming Tension

 - Work down each leg and foot.

-For the sake of our own well being, it is important to learn to relieve tension.
+For the sake of your well being, it is important to learn to relieve tension.
 According to the Mayo Clinic, massage is one way to relieve stress, manage anxiety and depression and boost immunity.
 While getting a regular massage from a professional practitioner can get expensive, it is possible to enjoy some of the healing and relaxing benefits of massage by giving yourself a massage.

 Massage is the manipulation of skin, muscles, tissues and ligaments.
 It only takes a moment to learn how to manipulate your tissue in order to relieve stress and tension, and improve your health.